-The relationships we create with soulmates, romantic and otherwise, fall into four main categories, depending upon the role that soul is playing in this particular life:
+The relationships we create with soulmates, romantic and otherwise, fall into four main categories, depending upon the role that soul is playing in this particular life.

 - Karmic soulmates come together specifically for the purpose of teaching or working out an issue.
 They may be a soul with whom we have unfinished business or a shared trauma or need.
-Karmic relationships can come to us as friends and family or enemies and oppressors or even as people just passing through.
+Karmic relationships can come to us as friends, lovers, and family, as enemies and oppressors, or even as people just passing through.
 How they present is less important than why they present.
 They are sometimes difficult or challenging, but they don’t have to be.
 Usually, when a relationship is thorny, it’s because we are ignoring or refusing to acknowledge something in ourselves.
 When we recognize and accept that piece of wisdom, we can move the relationship into more pleasant territory or simply release it.
 Sometimes there are hard feelings, but that is also something we are being given the opportunity to work through.
 Have you ever just clicked with someone only to have the relationship end badly?
 Maybe you keep having the same “bad” relationship over and over.
 That’s a clue of a crucial lesson your soul needs and wants to learn.
 You will keep attracting that lesson, possibly in the form of many similar relationships, until it is understood.
-Welcoming the lesson will help complete that healing and move forward.
+Welcoming the lesson will help you complete that healing and move forward.

 - All karmic relationships are not unpleasant.
 It is just as possible to learn something easily and joyfully.
 The main point of karmic relationships is that they are purpose-driven and when that purpose (teaching, learning) is accomplished they typically end.